Ridings FM

-Ridings FM was a local radio station serving the Wakefield District of West Yorkshire.
-The station was folded into Greatest Hits Radio Yorkshire, as part of a rebrand, on 1 September 2020.
+Ridings FM was an Independent Local Radio station serving the Wakefield District of West Yorkshire.
+The station was folded into Greatest Hits Radio West Yorkshire, as part of a rebrand, on 1 September 2020.

 Studios

 The station was originally based at Thornes Office Park in Wakefield before co-locating with sister station Dearne FM at Zenith Park on Whaley Road, Barugh Green, in the north-west of Barnsley in 2009.

 Following a memorandum sent to Ofcom, which stated that the station had never made a profit although being a technical success, Ridings FM was moved to Doncaster where it shared a building with Trax FM, Dearne FM and Rother FM.

 Transmission

 The station's transmitter was located at Wakefield House in Wakefield city centre.
 Ridings FM broadcast on 106.8 FM on 500 watts of power.
 From July 2001, it was made available on the Bauer Leeds DAB multiplex.
-This service was discontinued in 2013 as it was a significant cost and covered areas outside of Wakefield with an uneconomically small potential audience.
+This service was discontinued in 2013, as it was a significant cost and covered areas outside of Wakefield with an uneconomically small potential audience.